Formula to Calculate Average Inventory

-Since Ending Inventory can be impacted by a sudden drawdown of Inventory or a large supply of Inventory, therefore Average Inventory takes care of such spikes as it takes the mean value of both the Beginning and Ending Inventory.
+Since Ending Inventory can be impacted by a sudden drawdown of Inventory or a large supply of Inventory, therefore Average takes care of such spikes as it takes the mean value of both the Beginning and Ending Inventory.

-Inventory is the driving force behind the ability of a business to generate revenues and resulting profit and managing Inventory in a cost-effective way helps business to optimize their profits.
-It acts as a comparison tool and helps in analyzing overall Revenue generated by the business from the context of Inventory utilization (Holding Inventory for long also results in a cost for business in the form of storage cost, labor cost and also the business carries the risk arising on account of Inventory becoming obsolete, rotted etc.)
+Inventory is the driving force behind the ability of a business to generate revenues and resulting profit, and managing Inventory cost-effectively helps the business to optimize their profits.
+It acts as a comparison tool and helps in analyzing overall Revenue generated by the business from the context of Inventory utilization (Holding Inventory for long also results in a cost for the business in the form of storage cost, labor costLabor CostCost of labor is the remuneration paid in the form of wages and salaries to the employees.
+The allowances are sub-divided broadly into two categories- direct labor involved in the manufacturing process and indirect labor pertaining to all other processes. and also the business carries the risk arising on account of Inventory becoming obsolete, rotted, etc.)

-Example of Average Inventory Formula (with Excel Template)
+Example (with Excel Template)

 #1 – Inventory Turnover Ratio

 One of the important ratios which use Avg Inventory to understand how fast a company sells its Inventory whereby a higher ratio implies either strong sales or insufficient Inventory resulting in loss of business and a lower ratio implying weak sales, excess Inventory, or lack of demand for the company’s product.

 Example of Inventory Turnover Ratio